qz1024/GPhase/README.md

 ## Export corrected assembly

-After manual curation in Juicebox, export the corrected assembly with `juicer post`.
+After manual correction in Juicebox, export the corrected assembly with `juicer post`.
 This applies `final_hic.review.assembly` onto the reference FASTA using `final_hic.liftover.agp` as the coordinate map.
 Use the same reference FASTA that was supplied to `juicebox.sh`:

 **Method 1 (unitig-level):**